 All switches generally work with all existing networks.
 However, if you already have a network powered by a particular ecosystem, it’s better to get a switch from the same family.

-For example, suppose you have a network hosted by a UniFi router.
-In that case, it’s best to get a UniFi switch, as it will naturally be part of the system, functioning as an integrated component of the router.
-In this case, even if you don’t want to use any advanced feature, you’ll get a better network map and much better device management.
+For example, if you have a network hosted by a UniFi router, it’s best to get a UniFi switch, as it will naturally be part of the system, functioning as an integrated component of the router.
+The same thing can be said about the TP-Link Omada ecosystem.

 Best network switches: The top 5

 Overall, buying a switch is always a case-by-case decision, but you can keep the above in mind as a reference.
 Ready to make the move?
-Below is the list of the top five best Multi-Gig switches among those I’ve reviewed.
+Below is the list of the top five Multi-Gig switches picked among dozens I’ve reviewed.

 Top 5 best Multi-Gig network switches